hahuutin/hahuutin/README.md

     "5.
 Can't stay up late to coding like before",
     "6.
 Overwhelmed by Frontend technologies that changes everyday", "7.
 Code for money rather than passion",
     "8.
-Buy a book, put it on the shelf, but don't read it", "9.
+Buy a book, put it on the shelf, but haven't read any yet", "9.
 Meet friends, eat BBQ, drink beer and sing karaoke", "10.
 Likes a lot of things, but doesn't focus on anything yet" ]}